tonyern/tonyern/README.md

 I was a computer science major at the University of Oklahoma.

+I am now work as a Development Engineer at ZennerUSA.

 My interest is in full-stack development.

 Currently working a development job and on open-source projects.